kdfields/MechaCar_Statistical_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/113741694/230455081-679d464d-e653-4c31-a79c-f2b42face50d.png)

 #### Lot 3
-The Lot 3 sample has a mean of 1496.14 and a p-value of 0.04168, which means there is enough evidence to reject the null hypothesis because the p-value is lower than the accepted significance level of 0.05.  **Acccording to the results, there is a statistical difference between the Lot 3 mean and the population mean.**
+The Lot 3 sample has a mean of 1496.14 and a p-value of 0.04168, which means there is enough evidence to reject the null hypothesis because the p-value is lower than the accepted significance level of 0.05.  **According to the results, there is a statistical difference between the Lot 3 mean and the population mean.**

 ![image](https://user-images.githubusercontent.com/113741694/230455162-2fb7906a-8dd3-465e-a735-ae294ca8fa67.png)

 ## Study Design: MechaCar vs Competition
-The AutosRUs marketing team sent a survey to customers who attended an AutosRUs showroom in the past 12 months.
-The survey asked respondents to rank the three factors that have the biggest impact on a vehicle purchase.
-The marketing team shared the results and the 3 biggest factors ranked in terms of importance:

-+ resale value
-+ city/highway miles per gallon
+#### Metrics
++ Fuel Efficiency (City & Highway Average Miles per Gallon)
++ Yearly Maintenance Cost (Average Cost of Maintenance for 1 year)
-+ safety rating
++ Safety Rating (National Highway Traffic Safety Administration safety ratings)
++ Price (Manufacturers' Suggested Retail Price)

+These four metrics will compare MechaCar's prototype to five years worth of data for vehicles in the same class manufactured by Ford, GM, Toyota, Nissan, and Honda using the [Edmunds Vehicle API](https://edmundsapi-preprod.github.io/api-documentation/vehicle/)

+#### Hypothesis
++ Null Hypothesis: For cars in the same vehicle class, MechaCar **is priced correctly** based on the agreed-upon metrics (Fuel Efficiency, Yearly Maintenance Cost, and Safety Rating.
++ Alternative Hypothesis: For cars in the same vehicle class, MechaCar **is not priced correctly** based on the agreed-upon metrics (Fuel Efficiency, Yearly Maintenance Cost, and Safety Rating.

+#### Statistical Testing
+A multiple linear regression model would be most useful for this analysis because multiple linear regression models use multiple independent variables (Fuel Efficiency, Yearly Maintenance Cost, Safety Rating) to account for parts of the total variance observed in the dependent variable (Price).